jhirley/Address-to-GPS-Converter/README.md

 # Address to GPS Converter

 This project provides a Streamlit app that converts addresses from an Excel file into GPS coordinates (latitude and longitude) using the Nominatim geocoding service.
-Users can upload a `.xls` or `.xlsx` file containing parts of an address (Street, City, State, Postal Code, Country), and the app will combine these parts, geocode the addresses, and return the latitude and longitude for each address.
+You can upload a `.xls` or `.xlsx` file containing parts of an address (Street, City, State, Postal Code, Country), and the app will combine these parts, geocode the addresses, and return the latitude and longitude for each address.

 ## Features
 - Upload an Excel file containing address data.